BLawrence426/High-Altitude-Balloon-Senior-Capstone-Project/README.md

 <INSERT A PICTURE OF THE STYROFOAM SHELL! >

-And then just to give us a bit more ease of mind with our payload, we decided to wrapp it in several layers of bubble wrap in order to help cushion the impact force just incase our payload would happen to hit someones property.
+And then just to give us a bit more ease of mind with our payload, we decided to wrap it in several layers of bubble wrap in order to help cushion the impact force just incase our payload would happen to hit someones property.

 <INSERT A PICTURE OF THE BUBBLE WRAPPED SHELL! >